 Number of Shares of Common Stock Available for Issuance.
 The Second Amended and Restated LTIP would increase the number of shares of our common stock available for issuance by 1,200,000 shares (the "Additional Shares").
 Accordingly, the Additional Shares will increase the total number of shares of our common stock reserved for issuance as of the Second Amendment Effective Date from 44,003 to 1,244,003.
 Shares covered by awards granted under the LTIP prior to the Second Amendment Effective Date that are subsequently forfeited or cancelled or otherwise expire without having been exercised or settled generally will become available for issuance pursuant to a new award.
-In addition, if an award is settled through the payment of cash or other non-stock consideration, the shares subject to the award will become available for issuance pursuant to a new award or satisfy a participant's tax withholding obligations in connection with the exercise or settlement of an award will not be added back to the share reserve.
+In addition, if an award is settled through the payment of cash or other non-stock consideration, the shares subject to the award will become available for issuance pursuant to a new award (except in the case of certain tandem awards).
+Shares tendered by a participant to pay the exercise price of an award or satisfy a participant's tax withholding obligations in connection with the exercise or settlement of an award will not be added back to the share reserve.
 Shares issued pursuant to the Second Amended and Restated LTIP may be authorized but unissued shares, issued shares that have been reacquired by us and that are being held in treasury or any combination thereof.
 All the shares available for issuance may be issued pursuant to incentive stock options.
 The closing price of a share of our common stock, as quoted on the Nasdaq on March 13, 2023 was \$13.20.